nerdifant/fotobox/README.md

 * Optional: External button that closes GPIO23 (pin 16) and GND.

 ## Usage
-Simply download `photobooth.py` or clone the repository and run it.
+Simply download or clone the repository and run the `fotobox.py`.
 It opens the GUI, prints the features of the connected camera, e.g.,
 ```
-$ ./photobooth.py
+$ ./fotobox.py
 Abilities for camera             : Canon EOS 500D
 Serial port support              : no
 USB support                      : yes